AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha.md

     [HttpPost("register")]

     // public IActionResult Index([ModelBinder(BinderType = typeof(PersonModelBinder))]Person person)
-    // Instead of this , the
+    // Instead of this , the following way should be used

     public IActionResult Index(Person person)